IDEA (2004) Definition of Specific Learning Disability (SLD)

 - Distinguishing Between Typically Developing English Learners (ELs) and Students with Reading Difficulties (2 hour Online Module)

-- CSDE/SERC Specific Learning Disabilities (SLD)/Dyslexia Webinar Series (3-part webinar series presented as three separate online courses available on the Schoology Learning Management Series)
+- CSDE/SERC Specific Learning Disabilities (SLD)/Dyslexia Webinar Series (3-part webinar series presented as a single self-paced online course on the Canvas Learning Management Series)

 - CSDE/SERC Structured Literacy Program Training Series